Our comprehensive range of snake fencing is the most reliable permanent and temporary fencing available for every situation.

 Animex optimizes snakes natural behaviors to encourage safe and fast movement away from unwanted areas and inhibits climbing or entanglement unlike mesh or silt fencing.

-Animal safe solutions
+Animal safe (no mesh)

 U.S. Coast Guard